-- + Administration and cost: The Client will calculate CO2 emissions and shadow prices for all (possible) product types, execution methods and design choices. - → Incentive structure: Even if the contractor is aware of CO2 reducing measures with a shadow price lower than the Client's willingness to pay, the contractor has no incentive to tender and use CO2 reducing measures not described as a requirement in the contract. - ÷ There is a risk of limiting competition if only a few contractors can meet the requirements. - ÷ Price: The actual additional cost of applying the requirement is not known, and if the costs are misjudged, the Client can risk applying a requirement setting a shadow price that is too high.
+- + Administration and cost: The Client will calculate CO2 emissions and shadow prices for all (possible) product types, execution methods and design choices. - Incentive structure: Even if the contractor is aware of CO2 reducing measures with a shadow price lower than the Client's willingness to pay, the contractor has no incentive to tender and use CO2 reducing measures not described as a requirement in the contract. - + There is a risk of limiting competition if only a few contractors can meet the requirements. - + Price: The actual additional cost of applying the requirement is not known, and if the costs are misjudged, the Client can risk applying a requirement setting a shadow price that is too high. - + The Client must select the requirements and does not necessarily know the cheapest CO2 reducing measures.
+The requirements will often be very rigid, leaving little room for flexibility.